Circuit of Culture

 7. "Law Professors' Letter on SOPA," Electronic Frontier Foundation, November 15, 2011

-Group 6 optional
+Group 6 optional for honors section

 "If You Liked This, You're Sure to Love That" by Clive Thompson